The 26 Best Sportswear Brands in the World

 HOKA

-HOKA (formerly Hoka One One) is a French sportswear brand founded in 2009 by two former Salomon employees that specialize in maximalist running shoes.
-Due to its relatively short history, it may not have the same heritage as other brands on this list but has found a firm foothold in both the running industry thanks to the engineering embedded in its products.
-Sure you can make an argument that the brand blew up largely because of the chunky sneaker craze that Fila also profited from, but the specs don't lie.
-HOKA specializes in making trail-ready sneakers like the Bondi X which grew to acclaim thanks to the use of an early stage meta-rocker that creates a smooth transition while walking or running.
+HOKA is a French sportswear brand founded in 2009 by two former Salomon employees that specializes in maximalist running shoes.
+Due to its relatively short history, it may not have the same heritage as other brands on this list but has found a firm foothold in the running industry thanks to the engineering embedded in its products.
+Sure, you can make an argument that the brand blew up largely because of that chunky sneaker craze some years ago, but the specs don’t lie.
+HOKA specializes in making trail-ready sneakers, which grew to acclaim thanks to the use of an early-stage meta-rocker that creates a smooth transition while walking or running.

 Salomon

-With gorpcore on the rise Salomon was perfectly positioned to become one of the biggest European sportswear brands.
-Its trail-ready sneakers have become a hit due to its combination of Ortholite insoles and Contagrip outsoles that create a comfy ride regardless of the terrain.
-Compared to other brands one of Salomon's best qualities is its signature color-blocking used on sneakers in XT series.
+With gorpcore going strong, Salomon was perfectly positioned to become one of the biggest European sportswear brands.
+Its trail-ready sneakers have become a hit due to the combination of Ortholite insoles and Contagrip outsoles, which create a comfortable ride regardless of the terrain.
+Compared to other brands, one of Salomon’s best qualities is its signature color-blocking used on sneakers in the XT series.

 New Balance

-Though the target 'dad audience' still remains with the Boston-based brand, new colorways, and revitalized models have placed it at the forefront of the apparel and sneaker industry due to collabs with Patta, Joe Freshgoods, and high-performance running sneakers with Stone Island.
+Though the target 'dad audience' still remains with the Boston-based brand, new colorways and revitalized models have placed it at the forefront of the apparel and sneaker industry, thanks to collaborations with everyone from Auralee to Stone Island.
+And don't even get us started on the seismic Snoafer.

 On

-As well as offering reliable and quick running shoes, the label has also been making a name for itself among casual sneaker wearers, partly thanks to collaborations with the likes of Kith, Loewe, and this very magazine.
+As well as offering reliable and quick running shoes, the label has also been making a name for itself among casual sneaker wearers, partly thanks to team-ups with the brands like LOEWE, or famous ambassadors like FKA twigs and Zendaya.

 Oakley